oimoralest/holbertonschool-higher_level_programming/README.md

 # High Level Programming

-This repo contain some topics related with the high level programming in Python
+    The aim of this repository is to learn all the basic skills in  Python Programming Language